singhyuvraj14/Trust-and-affluence-model/README.md

-Less than 10% Indians have a credit bureau presence, so it is essential to identify and utilize alternate forms of data to assess customers’s credit worthiness.
+Less than 10% Indians have a credit bureau presence, so it is essential to identify and utilize alternate forms of data to assess customer’s credit worthiness.
 We want to identify markers from social media data that indicate trust and affluence;

 Our results provide a new insight to improve risk control for lending in India On one hand, individuals in India do not have a well-verified credit score, such as FICO score, which enlarges the information asymmetry in Indian lending markets.
 On the other hand, about 90% of internet users in India have a social media account.